 While this might not be a malicious threat, it is still possible that a neighbouring access point could lead to some issues.
 There may be other SSIDs in the range of the first network.
 Therefore, while trying to connect to the right access point while still in the scope of the neighbouring access point, it is possible that someone could pick up a virus or malware by connecting to a neighbouring SSID on accident.

 Numerous viruses could be picked up this way.
 If someone connects to the wrong SSID by mistake, they could end up with a worm virus, a trojan horse, or even ransomware.
 Ransomware is one of the most dangerous infections out there today.
 If someone ends up with ransomware on their computer, this could lock up their equipment until the ransom is paid.
-In addition, this type of virus could spread to other computers on the network, placing them in harm’s way as well.
+Also, this type of virus could spread to other computers on the network, placing them in harm’s way as well.
 Therefore, people need to be aware of neighbouring access points and make sure they do not connect to them by mistake.

 A Rogue Client

 Another major threat in today’s world is called a rogue client.
 The definition of a rogue client is that this is a client who is attempting to connect directly to the network without going through an access point.
 An access point is supposed to filter who can connect to the network and who cannot.
 This is how a company stays safe from harm.
-In addition, a rogue client is anyone who connects to the network by using a rogue access point, as was detailed above.
+Besides, a rogue client is anyone who connects to the network by using a rogue access point, as was detailed above.
 The reason why someone (or something) is labelled as a rogue client is that they are trying to connect without going through the proper security measures as detailed by the IT department.
 Finally, any client that has violated the network’s policies is also labelled as a rogue client.

 It is crucial to make sure that the access point has been set up to be able to detect a rogue client.
 The information that is taken from the client needs to be passed to the controlled and the network director.
-When this information is passed through these layers, the access point should be able to generate some sort of fault.
+When this information is passed through these layers, the access point should be able to generate some fault.
 Some of the signs that there might be a rogue client are that the client sends multiple frames that have prolonged durations.
 These should be measured by the network and trigger alarms, allowing the information to be passed upstream quickly.
-In addition, if the client is trying to probe for any SSID, this is another sign that there is a rogue client.
+Also, if the client is trying to probe for any SSID, this is another sign that there is a rogue client.
 Any other client shouldn’t have to probe in this manner, which is a red flag that he or she is probably a rogue.

 An Ad Hoc Network